copsTvFan/cops-episode-guide/guide.md

   has to make a list of all the things he's taking and knows he's going to be there awhile and starts with an Uzi.
 Chuck makes call to Jeff's relatives that they are arresting him and taking three semis, handguns, 100 pounds of ammo and 40-50 clips.
-Randy reads the label on the steroids that says “for vets to administer to horses only” and doesn't think he would take something meant for horses.
+Randy reads the label on the steroids that says "for vets to administer to horses only" and doesn't think he would take something meant for horses.
 - (10:20 PM Suspicious Person) Northeast Area Command -- Officer Thomas Fletcher says he's been fascinated by cops since he was five and grew up